jeromebenton-edu/heritage-academy/DEPLOY_TO_VERCEL.md

 ### Cloudflare R2 Storage (Recommended)

-We use Cloudflare R2 instead of Vercel Blob due to pricing.
-R2 is S3-compatible and great for serving public assets.
+Use Cloudflare R2 for images.
+It is S3-compatible and works well for public assets.

 1. In Cloudflare dashboard, go to R2 → Create Bucket
 2. Create Access Keys (Access Key ID + Secret) and note your Account ID